 In 1957, it began a three-year deployment to Malaya during the Emergency (1948-60), followed by service in Germany with the British Army of the Rhine in the early 1960s.
 From 1966 to 1968, it was stationed on Malta, but each of the regiment's three companies briefly served on rotation in Aden for two months during 1966.

-Explore the history and collections of the Loyal Regiment by visiting the Lancashire Infantry Museum in Preston.
+Discover more about The Loyal Regiment (North Lancashire) by visiting the Lancashire Infantry Museum in Preston.